trapz — Approximate integrals of sampled data using the trapezoidal rule with MATLAB-compatible dimension handling.

 result = gather(q)Expected output:

-What spacing does trapz(Y) assume?
+What spacing does trapz(Y) assume?⌄

 It assumes adjacent samples are one unit apart.

-What forms of X are accepted?
+What forms of X are accepted?⌄

 A scalar spacing, a vector of coordinates matching the integration dimension, or an array with the same size as Y.

-What happens for a scalar or singleton slice?
+What happens for a scalar or singleton slice?⌄

 The integral is zero because there are no trapezoids to sum.

-Does trapz support complex inputs?
+Does trapz support complex inputs?⌄

 Yes.
 RunMat integrates the real and imaginary parts independently and returns a complex result.

-Does trapz keep gpuArray residency?
+Does trapz keep gpuArray residency?⌄

 For real-valued results, yes.
 RunMat currently gathers GPU inputs to the host, computes the trapezoidal integral, and re-uploads the result so downstream GPU code can stay resident.

-Related functions to explore
+Related Math functions

 Open-source implementation

-- View trapz.rs on GitHub
+- View the source for trapz in Rust on GitHub

-- Learn how the runtime works
+- Learn how the RunMat runtime works

 - Found a bug?
 Open an issue with a minimal reproduction.